jupiterpluvius/arnobius-adversusnationes/Introduction.md

 No reason to quote a scholar for the assertion of a fact Things like really good phrasing, conclusions to be challenged or supported

 If I find a good map make note of it

+Length is however long it takes me
+Information determines it- depends on what I can prove Can't say anything about Arnobius's early life

+Would have to re-read the work for places where he interacts